 What are the benefits of using an organic rooting hormone compared to synthetic ones?

-Organic rooting hormones are derived from natural sources, making them safer for the environment and non-toxic to plants.
-They are also more sustainable and biodegradable than synthetic rooting hormones.
-Additionally, organic rooting hormones can often be more effective at promoting root growth and overall plant health.
+Organic rooting hormones come from natural sources, making them safer for the environment and non-toxic to plants.
+They support sustainable gardening and break down more easily than synthetic alternatives.
+Many gardeners find that organic options promote stronger root growth and improve overall plant health.

 Which organic rooting hormone is considered the best for plant cuttings?